Communiqué from the front lines: The continual process of work and meetings…

 February 14, 2013 § 2 Comments

 As I’ve mentioned before in my blog articles, even with credits or not, a screenwriter’s job never ends with regards to either creating new material or constantly meeting, pitching and building an ever-expanding network of your “fans.”
+It’s days, nights and weekends, folks.
 These past few weeks have been on both the creating side and the meeting side of the process.
 On the work side, I completed a new story treatment with a book author based upon her book’s character and the project is shepherded by a director that I worked with before.
 He’s going to meet with an investment group next week and this project is one in his arsenal.
 It’s been budgeted and once the financing is in place—release the hounds!
 The screenwriter then goes to work.

 One of the two meetings was a pitch meeting and the other a follow-up meeting after the exec read my TV pilots.
 Both meetings went very well and my manager and I are extremely happy to add two more places with open doors.
 The pitch meeting was with an independent producer that I pitched to before and this time I came ready with five new pitches—all in the same basic genre for her to consider.
 Now, what could have happened is that I pitched all of my ideas and nothing resonated with her, but luckily for me she picked three to further develop.
 We’re moving forward with the three pitches and will work to tailor them to three specific networks with regards to their tone and scope.
 I have produced credits in the genre I was pitching, so it helped to make her feel confident that I could write the ideas I had pitched.
 Once we have a more detailed story locked down and she’s confident with it, she will schedule meetings and take me into the networks to pitch with her attached as producer.
 I now go into the important research process and have to watch a handful of the original movies that have aired on these particular networks to enable me to capture the tone of their material.
 I’ll bet you never figured one day watching movies would be considered research.
 It’s the best part!